frederic-perez/AmE-dictionary/data/idioms.md

 __make waves__ :four: (making waves) Cause a disturbance or controversy. _We’ve finally settled our differences, so please don’t make waves._ This expression alludes to causing turbulence in the water.
 __Marie Celeste__ A place, location, or high-occupancy vehicle (especially a ship) that is inexplicably deserted or abandoned.
 An allusion to the Mary Celeste, an American merchant brigantine that was discovered floating off the Azores Islands in 1872 with no one on board and still in seaworthy condition. _We came upon a house in the woods, empty as the Marie Celeste, but left otherwise untouched._
 __mark__ _n_ A dupe; a victim selected for a theft or a swindle.
+__marry above (one’s) station__ To marry someone who is of a higher social class or standing than oneself. _A: “I hear that the local fishmonger’s daughter is betrothed to a rich foreign lawyer!”
+B: “My word, she’s certainly marrying above her station, isn’t she?”_
 __marry into money__ To become wealthy or financially secure by marrying someone who is wealthy or has a wealthy family. _Ever since he married into money, George has been flaunting all of the exotic vacations he and his new wife take._
+__me three__ _humorous_ An expression of concurrence, agreement, or willingness to participate in addition to others.
+Said after someone has said “me too” (i.e., “me as well”), thus creating a pun of “too” and “two.” _Dan: “I’m going with you, Steve.”
+Greg: “Me too!”
+John: “Me three!”_
 __meant to be__ _It was meant to be made in heaven._
 __measure the drapes__ To begin planning or preparing to replace someone in a job or position before one has actually secured the role, especially during a political election. _The senator has been criticized for measuring the drapes in the Oval Office with a month still to go before the votes will be tallied._
 __meet-and-greet__ A session where a celebrity, etc, is introduced to or questioned by members of the public or journalists.